christophsteinacker/bikeability/examples/README.md

 The plot_compare.py plots a comparison of the two cities.
 In order to work, the city-specifc plot scripts have to be executed beforehand.

 ## Data Acknowledgement
-For Hamburg I use data provided by Call a Bike by Deutsche Bahn AG (https://data.deutschebahn.com/dataset/data-call-a-bike) (License: CC BY 4.0) and for Oslo from Oslo Bysykkel (https://oslobysykkel.no/en/open-data/historical) (License: NLOD 2.0).
+For Hamburg I use data provided by Call a Bike by Deutsche Bahn AG (https://data.deutschebahn.com/dataset/data-call-a-bike) (Licence: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode)) and for Oslo from Oslo Bysykkel (https://oslobysykkel.no/en/open-data/historical) (Licence: [NLOD 2.0](https://data.norge.no/nlod/en/2.0/)).
 Be aware, the data is already cleaned, both cities do not provide the data in this exact format.